Skip to main content

 What a Failed Food Inspection Actually Costs in Ontario

 The ticket isn't the part customers see.
 The yellow conditional pass in the window is.
-Set fines run $55 to $465 per violation, and inspectors typically write two to five per visit.
+Set fines run $55 to $465 per violation, and a bad visit can produce several, one per violation.
 The financial hit is usually a few hundred dollars.
 The public record stays for two years.

 Inspection results are published, in some cases the same day.
 Toronto publishes through DineSafe.
 Other health units maintain their own systems.
 A conditional pass or closure stays on the record for two years.
 Delivery platforms, review sites, and local news scan these listings.